Autocord Environmental Audio Monitor

 You can have it always running while you work, and make notes hands free – just speak up, and it’s recorded.
 When you stop speaking, it stops recording.
 You can also set the frequencies to trigger only on your voice, and not that of the wife or the kids.
-The thin white band you see on the VU Meter is the trigger level, set via the Options Menu or by simply mouse clicking within the bar of the VU meter.
+The thin white band you see on the peak frequency meter on the right is the trigger level, set via the Options Menu or by simply mouse clicking within the bar of the meter.
 When the amplitude of the audio reaches that threshold, and is also within the frequency range specified via the Options Menu, you are recording.

 Finally, I have a notion that this software may be useful to a deaf person.
 Being gifted with normal hearing, perhaps I could be forgiven for making such a presumption.
 I am sure that the deaf and hard of hearing have abundant access to great technology these days, and I have done no research on the subject.
 However, I couldn't help noticing that when running my audio monitor frequently, while watching the spectral display, that it took me no time at all to be able to identify common sounds in my environment by their spectral signature alone.
 Even when browsing the recording log, it was easy to identify exactly when the phone rang or the refrigerator clicked on.
 I can't help but imagine that it could be useful for a deaf person to have a visual representation of the soundscape around them.

 A log file is generated while you record, identifying each event that triggered recording on by frequency and amplitude.
-These events and the filename for the mp3 created are labeled with a date/time stamp so you will know to the second when a file began or an event was triggered.
-The format of this stamp is: [MMDDHHMMSS].
+These events and the filename for the audio file created are labeled with a date/time stamp so you will know to the second when a file began or an event was triggered, and what time it occurred.
+The format of the filename is: [MMDDHHMMSS].
 Accumulated time and file size is displayed at all times while recording.
 During playback, any file loaded will loop forever, or until you stop it – whichever comes first.
-This helps a bit to make up for the lack of ability to navigate to a random point within the file in this first version.
-On playback, if the sample rate of the file loaded is not 32,000 samples per second, interpolation is employed for real time conversion to the frequency required by the 16,384 point FFT.
-The frequency spectrum is displayed at a rate of 30 frames per second.
-With the FFT, mp3 encoding/decoding, and interpolation, there is a lot of heavy number crunching.
-It would be best to avoid running other intensive processes in the background while Autocord is running.
+This helps a bit to make up for the lack of ability to navigate to a random point within the file in this version.
+On playback, if the sample rate of the file loaded is not 32,000 samples per second, interpolation is employed for real time conversion to the sample rate required by the 16,384 point FFT.
+You can read the help file -here-

 Check this demo out, and let me know what uses you have found for it.
 I would also appreciate learning your opinion on whether a commercial version of this software would find a market for itself, and what added features it should have.